Search for Open Content in Repositories

 Recommendations from other Oregon faculty

-The Open Oregon Resources page has links to content that other Oregon community college instructors are using in their courses.
+The Open Oregon Resources page has links to content that other Oregon community college and university instructors are using in their courses.
 Note: this is a mix of copyright and open content, so double-check before using.
 Unless you see an open license, it’s under traditional copyright.